OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ### Detectors

-These objects are used to create TVDS (Track Vacancy Detection Section): the portion of rails between two detectors (or between a detector and a buffer stop) is a TVDS.
-When a train activates a detector, the detectors declares its TVDS occupied, and no other train is allowed to enter this TVDS.
+These objects are used to create TVDS (Track Vacancy Detection Section): the portion of rails between two `Detectors` (or between a detector and a buffer stop) is a TVDS.
+When a train activates a detector, the `Detectors` declares its TVDS occupied, and no other train is allowed to enter this TVDS.
 This also allows to locate trains, since you know in which TVDS there are trains.

 In real life, detectors can be [axle counters](https://en.wikipedia.org/wiki/Axle_counter) or [track circuits](https://en.wikipedia.org/wiki/Track_circuit) for example.